Slicing Unbalanced Optimal Transport: Additional details on

 \subsubsection{Additional experiments}

 \paragraph{Runtime.}

-We report in \Cref{fig:runtime} the runtime of computing the different discrepancies between each pair of documents.
+We report in \Cref{fig:runtime} the runtime of computing the different discrepancies between each pair of documents, and in \Cref{tab:table_runtime} the full runtimes.
 On the BBCSport dataset, the documents have in average 116 words, thus the main bottleneck is the projection step for sliced OT methods.
 Hence, we observe that OT runs slightly faster than SOT and the sliced unbalanced counterparts.
 Goodreads is a dataset with larger documents, with on average 1491 words by document.
 Therefore, as OT scales cubically with the number of samples, we observe here that all sliced methods run faster than OT, which confirms that sliced methods scale better w.r.t. the number of samples.
 In this setting, we were not able to compute UOT with the POT implementation in a reasonable time.
-Computations have been performed with a NVIDIA A100 GPU.
+Computations have been performed with a NVIDIA Tesla V100 GPU.

 \paragraph{Ablations.}